-- Viewport: A tiny little window in the center of the cockpit.
+- Viewport: A tiny window in the center of the cockpit.
 Moving up to it is usually the best viewpoint from which to navigate and engage enemies at closer ranges.
 Lights on either side of the viewport alert the player to the status of their left and right weapons.

-- High Speed Lever: Pulling this lever at the bottom left of the screen increases the movement speed at the expense of stable aiming.
+- High Speed Lever: Pulling this lever (at the bottom left of the screen) increases the movement speed at the expense of stable aiming.
 After some use, the engine might overheat, disabling high speed temporarily while smoke visibly comes off the front of the VT.

 - Main Cannon: Fires shells with the Right Trigger by default.
-The right loader handles loading the shells in the cannon; if incapacitated, the player has to load each shell themselves to keep using it.
+The right loader handles loading the shells in the cannon; if he is incapacitated, the player has to load each shell themselves to keep using it.

 - Ammunition Buttons: Players use these two buttons placed in front of the viewport to select between Armor Piercing (AP) or HEAT (HE) rounds for their main cannon.
 AP rounds have a high payload for hitting heavily armored targets like other VTs.
 HE rounds have a smaller payload but a bigger explosion good for lightly armored vehicles or groups of infantry.